|

 eliminates many variables which cannot be accounted for.
 Animals from

-other sources are also not trained to be in a lab setting and are thus
+other sources are not trained to be in a lab setting and are thus

 |